 "Many have firm opinions on vaccines on both sides of the issue, and each side feels very strongly about their position.

-An essential thing to consider is that correlation (two things happening seemingly the same time or one right after the other) does NOT mean causation (one thing causing the other to happen.)
+An essential thing to consider is that correlation (two things happening seemingly at the same time or one right after the other) does NOT mean causation (one thing causing the other to happen.)

 Don’t Need to Worry Too Much About Baby Poop with Mucus